Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Do banks lend to foreigners for homes in Sihanoukville in 2026?

-As of early 2026, some Cambodian banks do lend to foreigners for home purchases in Sihanoukville, but availability is inconsistent and many banks either restrict loans to Cambodian nationals or require a Cambodian spouse or co-borrower.
+As of 2026, some Cambodian banks may lend to foreigners buying homes in Sihanoukville, but approval is case-by-case and much easier for buyers with local income, residency, a Cambodian spouse or strong banking history.

 You can also read our latest update about mortgage and interest rates in Cambodia.